Admission Requirements (General)

 It is the internal transfer applicant’s responsibility to make sure that the work on the CD, DVD, or flash drive is readable.
 Protect the CD or DVD by using a sleeve or case.
 Label the disk (again, in case it is separated from its packaging) but do not use any process (like a ball-point pen) that can damage the data side of the disk.
 Use generic universally readable file formats.
 Although the School of Art + Design is generally using software running under Microsoft Windows PC systems, we cannot guarantee what software application or operating system will be used to view the portfolio.

 If you submit individual images or animation files, make sure that any file you save HAS the extension (e.g. .pdf, .jpg, .mpg) which are not always automatically added with computers running Mac Operating Systems developed by Apple, Inc.

 Images should be saved in JPG format (WITH extension).
 Use minimal compression when saving files to avoid unwanted visual artifacts that compromise the quality of your work.

 - Animations may be submitted in MPG and/or AVI formats.

-- Transfer students submitting a portfolio via CD/DVD/flash drive may submit the portfolio in a single file (PDF, PPT, or PPTX).
+- Internal transfer students submitting a portfolio via CD/DVD/flash drive may submit the portfolio in a single file (PDF, PPT, or PPTX).
 In these instances, you are encouraged to use a plain background.
 The selection or use of any background or template will be considered as part of the design process and will be reviewed accordingly.